Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one

 In this section, we introduce classical quantities associated with the Hamiltonian $H^\eps$.
 These quantities will be used to construct the approximations of the propagator $\mathcal U^\eps_H(t,t_0)$ that are the subject of this text.
 They are called {\it classical} because they do not depend on the semi-classical parameter $\eps$ and are obtained by solving $\eps$-independent equations that mainly are ODEs instead of PDEs.
 Thus, the numerical realization of the resulting propagator's approximations avoids the difficulties induced by the $\frac 1\eps$-oscillations and is applicable in a high-dimensional setting, see \cite{LL} for a recent review on this topic.
 Besides their definition, we shall also recall well-known results about their role in the description of Schr\"odinger propagators.

-In this section, we assume that $H^\eps=H_0+\eps H_1$ is subquadratic on the time interval $I$ (as defined in Definition~\ref{def:subquad}), with smooth eigenprojectors $\pi_1$ and $\pi_2$, and eigenvalues $h_1$ and $h_2$, the latter being subquadratic (as in (ii) of Assumption~\ref{hyp:growthH}).
+In this section, we assume that $H^\eps=H_0+\eps H_1$ is subquadratic on the time interval $I$ (as defined in Definition~\ref{def:subquad}), with smooth eigenprojectors $\pi_1$ and $\pi_2$, and eigenvalues $h_1$ and $h_2$, the latter being subquadratic (as in (iii) of Assumption~\ref{hyp:growthH}).